Enhancing Optomechanical Entanglement and Mechanical Squeezing by the Synergistic Effect of Quadratic Optomechanical Coupling and Coherent Feedback: Theoretical model

 \section{Theoretical model}

 As shown in Fig.\,\ref{Fig1}(a), we consider a hybrid COM system consisting of a Fabry-Perot (FP) cavity and a membrane with finite reflectivity $R_{m}$.
 The FP cavity is formed by two fixed mirrors located at positions $x=\pm L$, and the membrane, with its thickness much smaller than the optical wavelength, is placed inside the cavity at an equilibrium position $x=q_{0}$.
 In this configuration, the mode frequencies of the FP cavity and the type of optomechanical interactions are determined by the value of $R_{m}$ and $q_{0}$.
 On one hand, in the case of $R_{m}=1$ and $q_{0}=0$, the FP cavity is effectively divided into two subcavities, supporting two-fold degenerate optical modes at frequency $\omega_{n}=n\pi c/L$, where $c$ is the speed of light, $n=2L/\lambda_{n}$ is the mode number, and $\lambda_{n}=2\pi c/\omega_{n}$ denotes the corresponding optical wavelength.
-On the other hand, when $R_{m}\neq1$ and $q_{0}\neq0$, the optical degeneracy of the two subcavity modes is lifted, yielding a pair of non-degenerate modes at frequencies $\omega_{n,e}$ and $\omega_{n,o}$, which correspond to the even and odd half-wavelength modes of the full FP cavity, respectively.
-For large mode numbers with $L\gg\lambda_{n}$ and $q_{0}\ll\lambda_{n}$, although both subcavity modes couple to the same membrane, there is no photon scattering between them via the membrane, as the membrane's mechanical frequency $\omega_{m}$ is much smaller than the two subcavities' optical frequencies in this case.
-In this case, when the membrane is placed near the middle of the cavity (i.e., $q_{0}\approx0$, near an antinode), the cavity resonance frequency is primarily dominated by $\omega_{n,o}$ of the odd half-wavelength modes.
-For a sufficiently small value of $\omega_{m}$, i.e., $\omega_{m}\ll1/\tau$ (with $\tau=2L/c$ the round trip time of light for each subcavity), the cavity resonance frequency $\omega_{n,o}$ follows the membrane motion adiabatically, and it can be simply parameterized by the membrane position $q_{1}$, which is given by~\cite{Bhattacharya2008PRA}
+On the other hand, when $R_{m}\neq1$ and $q_{0}\neq0$, the optical degeneracy of the two subcavity modes is lifted, yielding a pair of non-degenerate modes at frequencies $\omega_{n,e}$ and $\omega_{n,o}$, which correspond to the even and odd half-wavelength modes of the full FP cavity~\cite{Bhattacharya2008PRA}, respectively.
+For large mode numbers with $L\gg\lambda_n$ and $q_0\ll\lambda_n$, the round-trip time of light is approximately the same for both subcavity modes~\cite{Bhattacharya2008PRA}, i.e., $\tau=2L/c$.
+Since the membrane's mechanical motion is much slower than the intracavity field dynamics, satisfying $\tau \ll 1/\omega_m$, the cavity resonance frequencies $\omega_{n,e}$ and $\omega_{n,o}$ follow the membrane motion adiabatically and can thus be treated as instantaneous, position-dependent functions of the membrane displacement $q_1$.
+Particularly, when the membrane is placed near the middle of the cavity (i.e., $q_{0}\approx0$, near an antinode), the cavity resonance frequency is primarily dominated by $\omega_{n,o}$ of the odd half-wavelength modes, which is given by~\cite{Bhattacharya2008PRA}

 where $k_{n}=\omega_{n}/c$.
 Given that the equilibrium position $q_{0}$ of the membrane is small, we expand $\omega_{n,o}(q_{1})$ in powers of $q_{0}$ up to the second order,

 with